Minute Maid: History

-In October 1949, the company adopted the name Minute Maid Corp.
-In late 1954, Minute Maid purchased rival Snow Crop.
+On October 5, 1949, the company's board approved a motion to adopt the name Minute Maid Corporation In late 1954, Minute Maid purchased rival Snow Crop.

-The Minute Maid company was purchased by Coca-Cola in 1960.
+The Minute Maid Corporation merged into Coca-Cola in December 1960, becoming a division.

 In 1967, Minute Maid relocated to Houston, Texas, and joined with Duncan Foods to form the Coca-Cola Foods division.

 In 1970, the company was involved in a scandal in the United States about bad housing, often referred to as "slave quarters", and working conditions of Minute Maid farm laborers in Florida.
 The United Farm Workers stepped in to support the workers.
 NBC reported on the issue in a 1970 documentary called Chet Huntley's Migrant: An NBC White Paper.
 In response to the bad press and a boycott in Florida, the company established a program that improved the workers' situation.

 In 1973, the company released its first ready-to-drink, chilled orange juice product in the United States, entering an "orange juice war" with Tropicana.

 In 1996, the company's name was changed from Minute Maid Corp. to The Minute Maid Company.

 The Coca-Cola Company sold its Minute Maid orange groves in Florida in 1997.
 The United Farm Workers again took the side of the orange growers during this time.

 In 2001, the Minute Maid division of Coca-Cola launched the Simply Orange brand, which "uses a computer-modeled blending of citrus sources with the intent for the consumer to enjoy a uniform taste year-round".